danielcuthbert/archibald/Code_Breakdown.md

 ### server.rs

 The server.rs file contains the definition of the Server struct and the ServerHandler trait.

+It sets up the basic structure for a TCP server that listens for incoming connections, reads requests, and sends responses.
+The handle_request_internal method of the ServerHandler trait returns a Result<Response, ParseError>, and this response is sent back to the client using the response.send(&mut stream) method.

+Where and how the Response struct is being used in the server logic:

+    Handling Requests: When a request is received and parsed successfully, handle_request_internal is called.
+This method presumably constructs a Response object based on the request and application logic.

+    Sending Responses: The constructed Response is then sent back to the client using the send method of the Response struct.
+This is where the HTTP response, including the status line and headers, is formatted and written to the client's stream.

+    Handling Bad Requests: If the request parsing fails, The error is printed out.

 Here's a brief overview of their functionality:

 The ServerHandler trait defines three methods that a server handler should implement: handle_request, handle_bad_request, and handle_request_internal.